 What Car Accident Damages Can You Collect?

 Following your auto accident you likely have suffered damages.
 These are losses you sustained arising from the accident.
 Insurance company settlements are intended to reimburse you for all losses you experienced.
-They include both economic (medical bills; lost wages, etc.) and non-economic damages (pain and suffering).
-Here are typical damages that can result from a Massachusetts car accident.
+These include both economic (medical bills; lost wages, etc.) and non-economic damages (pain and suffering).
+Here are some typical damages that can result from a Massachusetts car accident.

 Pain and Suffering